April 14, 2020

 (We focus on daily PrEP here.
 Those who use 2-1-1 PrEP for anal sex can continue using it as counseled and prescribed.)

 Many providers are communicating with their patients about any personal impacts.
 It may take time to hear back from your doctor, pharmacist, or others on the questions you have.
 Be patient and plan ahead.
-Call or email your provider first, or check their website for up-to-date information on best ways to contact or access medical care.
+Call or email your provider first, or check their website for best ways to contact or access medical care.

 If you experience symptoms of early HIV infection (such as fever, swollen glands, night sweats, rash, etc.) or what you think could be an active STD (or had sex with someone with an STD), contact your provider as soon as possible for next steps.
 It’s very possible to manage these medical needs remotely.